dedsecwrench/oop_python_readme/README.md

 className.attribute

-Q. is class object mutable or immutable ? \n
+Q. is class object mutable or immutable ?

 A. they are mutable but we can make them immutable.

 ```